M

 Head of Engineering | Bedrock Platform | AdTech

-6 days ago in Excluding an audience is the most ordinary thing in programmatic.
+2 weeks ago in Excluding an audience is the most ordinary thing in programmatic.
 In segment targeting you add one operator, A AND NOT C, and current owners, existing customers or gambling content drop out of the buy.
 The new proposal now circulating would match a different way, comparing embeddings instead of segment IDs.
 So I asked one question of that approach: where does an exclusion go?
 As far as I can tell, it has nowhere to go.

 I took four brand-suitability pairs where you want one kind of context and want to stay off an adjacent one: investing versus gambling, luxury versus bargain, healthy food versus junk food, family versus adult content.
 I built each campaign vector two ways from a text description, the near-term form these proposals actually use, and scored both on Google's and OpenAI's embedding models against a real example of the content I wanted and the content I was trying to avoid.